FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Training Method

 \subsection{Property Prediction Evaluation}

 We evaluated our model's performance on molecular property prediction tasks using datasets from MoleculeNet \cite{wu2018moleculenet} and Malaria \cite{Gamo2010-iq} .
 These datasets cover physical chemistry, biophysics, and physiology properties, providing a comprehensive benchmark.
-We employed an 80-10-10 train-validation-test split.
-The training was conducted with 10 random seeds for each dataset, and the results were aggregated, following the approach used in previous works \cite{xia2023molebert}.
+We employed scaffold splitting with an 80-10-10 train-validation-test ratio.
+The training was conducted with 10 random seeds for each dataset, and the results were aggregated.